mana-lang/Mana/design/Mana Language Design/Ecosystem/Syntax & Features/Data.md

 }
 ```
 >[!danger] Error
->Data `four` is not mutable.
+>Datum `four` is not mutable.
 You can make it mutable by annotating its declaration:
 > `mut data four: f32 = two + two`

 ##### Mutability